dhoulder/lizard-evolution/README.md

 configuration file.
 See `examples/example.conf` for the configuration file format and comments that explain how the configuration options are used.

+The build procedure will also generate `src/grids2tsv` which can be used to convert rasters of climate values to vector form.

 `./r-package/README.md` contains instructions for building the R API.